Buy IBM, As It's Finally Figured Out How To Do Business In The Cloud Era

 It's worth the investment of IBM's time and money, as the blockchain technology market (not the collective value of digital currency, but the demand for services and hardware that make cryptocurrencies possible) is projected to be worth $7.7 billion by 2024, according to Grand View Research.

-And once again, CEO Ginni Rometty is leveraging and adapting IBM's existing core competencies to establish itself as a leader of that charge.
+And once again, CEO Ginni Rometty is leveraging and adapting IBM's existing core competencies to establish itself as a leader of that change.
 Millennial Investing offers more details about IBM's blockchain ambitions here.

 It's not just the revamp of existing hardware to meet cloud computing needs that's a breath of fresh air for IBM, though.
 The company is also starting to think in customer-centric terms and pre-solving challenges those customers may have but don't voice.